-Title RACGP backtracks on voluntary euthanasia endorsement Degree of recognition National Media name/outlet Australian Doctor News Media type Country Australia Date 26/06/19 Description The RACGP has walked back its endorsement of Victoria’s voluntary assisted dying scheme, nearly two years after its former president called for it to be adopted nationwide.
+Title RACGP backtracks on voluntary euthanasia endorsement Degree of recognition National Media name/outlet Australian Doctor News Media type Country/Territory Australia Date 26/06/19 Description The RACGP has walked back its endorsement of Victoria’s voluntary assisted dying scheme, nearly two years after its former president called for it to be adopted nationwide.

 The college has declared it has no official stance on whether voluntary euthanasia should be legalised, saying the issue is a matter for society and government.